Canadian Buyers Guide

 The combination of historically low interest rate financing options, and reduced American home prices has created a Canadian advantage to buying a second home in the United States.
 The good news is investing in a second home in the Flathead area is fairly simple for a Canadian citizen.
 However, there are a few things you should know before you start living your dream under the Big Sky.

 First, Rocky Mountain Real Estate should be the team of real estate professionals you choose to represent you when you are thinking about buying or selling in the Flathead Valley.
-Greg Carter and his team at Rocky Mountain are seasoned professionals who understand the ins and outs of international buying and selling.
+Brian Murphy and his team at RE/MAX Rocky Mountain Real Estate are seasoned professionals who understand the ins and outs of international buying and selling.
 As a team, they have developed a comprehensive knowledge and the network to understand and navigate the many aspects associated with purchasing a second home in the United States.

 Top Five Reasons to Buy in Today’s Real Estate Market